 My friend and former 1010ParkPlace blogger, Esther Zimmer, once left a comment on one of my blogs that was more perceptive than she could have known: “If these are the things you’re willing to share with us, what are the things you’re not telling us?”
 The answer, dear Essie, is a lot!

-I’ve always contemplated writing a book, but for a long time I thought it would be about my first husband; a brilliant man who was revered and admired and whose life–and my life as well–took a turn no one could have predicted.
+I’ve always contemplated writing a book, but for a long time I thought it would be about my first husband.
+A brilliant man who was revered and admired and whose life–and my life as well–took a turn no one could have predicted.
 A turn, until now, I’ve kept secret.
-And then there was my being taken… my kidnapping.
-I now realize it is my story, the choices I made and that I’ve survived it.
+And then there was my being taken… I now realize it is my story, the choices I made and that I’ve survived it.
 All of it.

 “It was a fairytale until it wasn’t.”